Pens, lipstick, opium among banned items at China's Hong Kong military base

-HONG KONG For the thousands of Chinese soldiers stationed in Hong Kong, the pen, it appears, is mightier than the sword.
+HONG KONG (Reuters) - For the thousands of Chinese soldiers stationed in Hong Kong, the pen, it appears, is mightier than the sword.

 Pens, contraceptives, lipstick, eye drops, opium, perfume and pets were among an unlikely list of items guests were banned from taking on a trip to a People's Liberation Army (PLA) base on Friday as part of activities to mark the 20th anniversary of Hong Kong's handover from British to Chinese rule.